shookshire/Riichi-Telegram-Bot/README.md

 ```
 bot_token: Token for the telegram bot obtained form bot father
-db_host: Host of the db eg. localhost
+db_host: IP address of the database, if the database is ran locally, put localhost
 db_database: Name of the database eg. riichi
 db_user: <your_db_username>
 db_password: <your_db_password>